AppLovin/AppLovin-MAX-Unreal/README.md

 2. Open the demo project in Unreal Engine.

-    *If you're building on macOS with Xcode 13.3+,  uncomment the following  lines for in `AppLovinMAXDemo.Target.cs` and `AppLovinMAXDemoEditor.Target.cs` to compile the project:*
+    *If you're building on macOS with Xcode 13.3+, uncomment the following lines in `AppLovinMAXDemo.Target.cs` and `AppLovinMAXDemoEditor.Target.cs` to compile the project:*

     ```cpp
     if ( Target.Platform == UnrealTargetPlatform.IOS || Target.Platform == UnrealTargetPlatform.Mac )